Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 - Audio recordings: Never leave your Mac.
 No DPA needed for audio processing.
 No cross-border transfer to document.

-- No US data transfers: Unlike competitors that send your audio to US servers, MeetMemo keeps all cloud processing within the EU.
+- No data transfers: Unlike competitors that send your audio to US servers, MeetMemo does no cloud processing whatsoever.
+Everything stays on your device.

-- Audit-ready: Audio stays on your Mac under your control.
+- Audit-ready: Audio, transcript, and summary all stay on your Mac under your control.
 You can always demonstrate exactly where your data was processed and why.

 There's also a more practical point: cloud-stored recordings are subject to the security practices of the provider.
 A breach at a cloud transcription service exposes every meeting ever processed.
 Audio that never left your device can't be part of someone else's breach.